 Above - trade ad for Wales' second batch of westerns for Lester F. Scott Jr.'s Action Pictures.
 These 1926 - 1927 releases were initially distributed by Associated Exhibitors and then by Pathe.

 Trade ad for the 1926 - 1927 series of silent oaters starring Buddy Roosevelt, Wally Wales, and Buffalo Bill, Jr. from Lester F. Scott Jr.'s Action Pictures ... and released through Pathe's exchanges.

 (From Old Corral collection)

 Above is a still from the Wales silent WHITE PEBBLES (Action Pictures/Pathe, 1927).
 That's Wales third from the left with his shirt unbuttoned.
 And on the far right with vest and disheveled hair is old timer Harry Todd.
 The WHITE PEBBLES director was Richard Thorpe who helmed most of the Wales silents.
 Could the player wearing the vest and dark hat be a youngish Bob Burns?

 (Image courtesy of Jay Wilsey's granddaughter and

 daughter, Tamera Mankini and Frances Eldene Wolski)

-Above from left to right are Bill Cody, an unidentified man, Wally Wales, and Jay Wilsey (Buffalo Bill, Jr.) is kneeling.
+Above from left to right are Bill Cody, an unidentified man, Wally Wales, and kneeling is Jay Wilsey (Buffalo Bill, Jr.).
 This was taken circa 1927 during a Pathé Company/Pathé Exchange exhibitor/distributor get-together.
 The back of this still has a notation of "Jean Brainerd Okla City" which may be the unidentified man.
 Wilsey and Wales were starring in westerns for Lester F. Scott Jr.'s Action Pictures and distributed by Pathé.
 Circa 1927, Bill Cody also did a few silents for Pathé.
 There's a few more photos of Wilsey, Cody and Wales from this Pathé meeting in the Old Corral section on Buffalo Bill, Jr.

 Full name: Lester Fremont Scott, Jr.